Quarrel of the Ancients and the Moderns: Analogous 16th–20th-century debates

 Hooke, a partisan of the Moderns, claimed that microscopy had reached perfection in modern times and that it was impossible to do better, to which Newton replied predicting that the future would bring new instruments capable of magnifying four thousand times more powerfully, eventually making even the atom visible.
-Maria Popova has commented that "Newton’s humility sprang from an early and formative understanding of how knowledge builds upon itself, incrementally improving upon existing ideas until the cumulative adds up to the revolutionary."
+Maria Popova has commented that "Newton's humility sprang from an early and formative understanding of how knowledge builds upon itself, incrementally improving upon existing ideas until the cumulative adds up to the revolutionary."

-Sir William Temple argued against the Modern position in his essay On Ancient and Modern Learning; therein he repeated the commonplace, originally from Bernard of Chartres, that we see more only because we are "dwarves standing on the shoulders of giants."
+Sir William Temple argued against the Modern position in his essay On Ancient and Modern Learning; therein he repeated the aforementioned commonplace, originally from Bernard of Chartres, that we see more only because we are "dwarves standing on the shoulders of giants."
 Temple's essay prompted a small flurry of responses.
 Among others, two men who took the side opposing Temple were classicist and editor Richard Bentley and critic William Wotton.

 The entire discussion in England was over by 1696, but it was revisited by Jonathan Swift, who saw in the opposing camps of Ancients and Moderns a shorthand of two general orientations or ways of life.
 He articulated his discussion most notably in his satire A Tale of a Tub, composed between 1694 and 1697, and published in 1704 with the famous prolegomenon The Battle of the Books, long after the initial salvoes were over in France.
 Swift's polarizing satire provided a framework for other satirists in his circle of the Scriblerians.